SiamMiri/RoboCup-SSLVision/README.md

 ## Getting started

-This application is developed as part of master project by Siamak Mirifar.
+This application is developed as part of master project.

 This Application is Fully functional on Linux distribution based on Debian.